-Breakfast is the first meal of the day on the hotel menu list, It served between 7-10 a.m.
+Breakfast is the first type of meal of the day on the hotel menu list, It served between 7-10 a.m.
 And it offers all kinds of dishes that are suitable for breakfast in a Hotel.

 Continental breakfast, English breakfast, American breakfast, and Indian breakfast menus are the commonly found menus.
 It may be in the form of table d’hôte and à la carte.

 2. Brunch Menu

 Brunch refers to heavy mid-morning snacks that combine breakfast and lunch consumed late in the morning between 10 a.m. to 12 p.m.

 3. Luncheon Menu

-This lunch menu in hotel includes dishes that are offered during lunch hours.
+This lunch menu in the hotel includes dishes that are offered during lunch hours.
 So restaurants offer dishes that can be quickly prepared and served.

 Indian restaurants serve “thalis” of different kinds and executive lunch to speed up service and to meet the demands of consumers.

 4. Afternoon and High Tea Menu

 It is served between 3 p.m to 6 p.m.
 The menu includes bread, toasts, sandwiches, scones, pastries, grills, fish, salads, kachori, samosa, cutlets, ice creams, and so on, with coffee or tea.

 6. Super Menu

 The supper menu is usually an à la carte containing hot and cold dishes that are lighter and less elaborative than those served at dinner.